afunnydev/tinysociety/content/articles/2019-05-10-tiny-house-builders-in-washington.md

 **Certifications:** N/A

-**Tiny house financing partners:** N/A
+**Tiny house financing partners:** They offer financing, but they don't specify their financing partner.

 **Price:** 120 000$ - 130 000$ depending on the model and options chosen.
 Otherwise, they offer alternatives depending on your budget.
+You can give them your budget and they will offer you the best alternative they can offer.

+Contact [Tiny House Cribs](https://tinyhousecribs.com) for more information!

+## Wolf Industries